Razavi Khorasan province

 Razavi Khorasan province (استان خراسان رضوی) (Note: Also romanized as Ostân-e Xorâsân-e Razavi; also خراسان مرکزی, romanized as Xorâsân-e Markazi; English: Central Khorasan Province) is one of the 31 provinces of Iran, located in northeastern Iran.
 Its capital is the city of Mashhad, the second-most-populous city in Iran.

-Razavi Khorasan is one of the three provinces that were created after the division of Khorasan Province in 2004.
+Razavi Khorasan is one of the three provinces created after the division of Khorasan province in 2004.
 In 2014, it was placed in Region 5 with Mashhad as the location of the region's secretariat.
+The adjective "Razavi" describes the province's association with Ali al-Rida, the eighth Imam of Twelver Shia Islam, who died in Tus in 818 and is buried in Mashhad.

 History

 The Greater Khorasan has witnessed the rise and fall of many dynasties and governments in its territory throughout history.
 Various tribes of the Arabs, Turks, Kurds and Turkmens brought changes to the region time and time again.

 Ancient geographers of Iran divided Iran ("Ērānshahr") into eight segments of which the most flourishing and largest was the territory of Greater Khorasan.
 Esfarayen, among other cities of the province, was one of the focal points for residence of the Aryan tribes after entering Iran.

 The Parthian Empire was based near Merv in Khorasan for many years.
 During the Sassanid dynasty, the province was governed by a Spahbod (Lieutenant General) called "Padgošban" and four margraves, each commander of one of the four parts of the province.

 Khorasan was divided into four parts during the Muslim conquest of Persia, each section being named after one of the four largest cities, Nishapur, Merv, Herat, and Balkh.

 In the year 651, the army of the Rashidun Caliphate conquered Khorasan.
 The territory remained under the rule of the Abbasid Caliphate until 820, followed by the rule of the Iranian Tahirid dynasty until 873, and the Samanid dynasty in 900.

 Khorasan was the largest province of Iran until it was divided into three provinces on 29 September 2004.
 The provinces approved by the parliament of Iran (on 18 May 2004) and the Council of Guardians (on 29 May 2004) were Khorasan-e Razavi, North Khorasan, and South Khorasan.